googlemaps/on-demand-rides-deliveries-samples/README.md

 git clone --recursive https://github.com/googlemaps/on-demand-rides-deliveries-samples
 ```

-Note that the `--recursive` flag must be specified.
+Note that you must use the `--recursive` flag.

 Refer to each component's repository for instructions.